tildeleb/dedup/README.md

 dedup
 =====
 Copyright © 2014, 2015, 2016 Lawrence E. Bakst.
 All rights reserved.
-*currently has a few bugs which will be fixed soon*

 Summary
 -------
-Dedup identifies duplicate or missing directories or files by constructing hash fingerprints of files and directories.
-The default scan is for duplicate files but `-d` will scan for duplicate directories.
+Dedup identifies duplicated files or directories by constructing hash fingerprints of their contents.
+The default scan finds duplicated files but `-d` will scan for duplicated directories.
+Using `-r	` reversed the sense of the test and finds files or directories that are *not* duplicated.

-Other options exist to cull the size of files examined, limit the depth of the recursive search, regular expression matching, sorting the results, and so on.
+Other options exist to cull the size of files examined, limit the depth of the recursive search, regular expression matching for files, sorting the results, and so on.

 The directory search can be clipped by specifying a directory name with the `-dd` option.
 For example, on a Mac, the directory "Resources" is often a good choice.